emersion/soju/doc/ext/bouncer-networks.md

     BOUNCER LISTNETWORKS

-The server replies with a `bouncer-networks` batch, containing any number of `BOUNCER NETWORK` messages:
+The server replies with a `soju.im/bouncer-networks` batch, containing any number of `BOUNCER NETWORK` messages:

     BOUNCER NETWORK <netid> <attributes>